shekhar-jha/webauthn/README.md

 Most of the go code and original structure comes from `https://github.com/go-webauthn/example` with significant rework to simplify web UI while bringing all the intricacies of the standard to the surface.
-The go code has been enhanced to support additional scenarios identified during the d
+The go code has been enhanced to support additional scenarios identified during the development.

+This tool is now available at https://webauthn.jhash.com/ for use.

 ## Requirements